ibm-cloud-docs/vpc/api-change-log.md

 ## Upcoming changes
 {: #upcoming-changes}

+**Deprecated `classic_access` for VPCs.** When [creating a VPC](/apidocs/vpc/latest#create-vpc), the `classic_access` property is now deprecated.
+Instead, use a [Transit Gateway](/docs/transit-gateway) to connect VPCs to Classic Infrastructure.

+In an upcoming release, unless your account has been granted approval, you will no longer be able to create a new VPC with `classic_access` set to `true`.
+To prepare for this change, update your workflows to use Transit Gateways instead of the `classic_access` property.

 **`InstanceTemplate` response schema change.** In an upcoming release, future methods of creating instances, and therefore creating instance templates, may not require a primary network interface.
 To accommodate this, the `primary_network_interface` property is now optional in the instance template response model.

 At this time, all instances, and therefore all instance templates, continue to require that a primary network interface be specified.
 Therefore, existing instance templates are unaffected.
 Additionally, new instance templates will continue to include a primary network interface until further notice.
 However, to ensure your clients will not be affected in the future, verify that they are tolerant of the `primary_network_interface` property not being included when consuming `InstanceTemplate` responses.